Walgreens The Thread

 Side effects and diabetes medications

-When you're prescribed a new medication for diabetes, ask your healthcare provider what side effects to watch for and which warrant a need for medical attention.
+When you're prescribed a new medication for diabetes, ask your healthcare provider what side effects to watch for and which of these warrant medical attention.
 Do not stop taking any medication unless directed by your provider.

 Insulin